ASingh2320/vipsbu/README.md

     yarn start

--Then click the option to run in browser (should be above the QR code)
+-Then download Expo Go app on your phone.
+And scan the qr to open app on your phone.